soitun/BotBrowser/RESPONSIBLE_USE.md

 - **ABUSE REPORTING:** Service operators or security vendors can contact the maintainers at [botbrowser@bk.ru](mailto:botbrowser@bk.ru).
 Include evidence (timestamps, IPs, scripts) so investigations can begin immediately.
 - **LICENSE REVOCATION:** Maintainers may revoke access to binaries or profiles for any breach of these rules.
-- **VENDOR COLLABORATION:** We coordinate with anti-bot providers, including Geetest, to share indicators of compromise and mitigate ongoing abuse.
+- **VENDOR COLLABORATION:** We coordinate with bot-detection providers to share indicators of compromise and mitigate ongoing abuse.
 - **TESTING REPORTS:** Qualified vendors who need additional visibility into BotBrowser evaluations may request redacted test reports or joint review calls after verifying ownership of the affected property.

 ## PUBLICATION & SHARING